xinweit/Customers/README.md

 ## Setup instructions:

+1. Download the entire repository as a ZIP folder and extract the Klinify folder.

+## OR

 1. Download and install postgreSQL.
 2. Make sure Python is installed on your machine.
 3. Create a folder for your project.